FranckyC/spfx-tailwind-sample/README.md

 ## Features

-Description of the extension that expands upon high-level summary above.

-This extension illustrates the following concepts:
+This solution illustrates the following concepts:

-- Configuring TailwindCSS in your project.
+- Configuring TailwindCSS with SPFx.
-- Use classes in your project
+- Use TailwindCSS classes in your project
-- Handle theme with CSS variables.
+- Handle light/dark mode with CSS variables.

 ## References